- Milia can affect anyone, from newborn babies to elderly patients.

 Milia can affect anyone, from newborn babies to elderly patients.
 Sometimes they disappear as the surface layer of skin wears away, but in many cases they will remain over long periods of time.

-If milia don’t go away on their own, you will need to consult with a board-certified dermatologist.
+If milia don’t go away on their own, meet our medical review team.

 What causes milia?